Thursday, August 4, 2011

 The messenger, however, was in no hurry.
 Road-weary and hungry, he begged for a night’s rest before digging through his belongings.
 “First thing in the morning,” he assured them, “you’ll have your letters.”

-Mendel’s wife, a woman accustomed to life’s hardships, was not about to wait.
-"I need my letter now," she insisted.
+Mendel’s wife, however, was not willing to wait.
+“I need my letter now,” she insisted.

 The messenger sighed.
 “Why can’t you wait until tomorrow, like Mrs. Geltman?”

 She scoffed.
-"Oh, our situations couldn’t be more different.
+“Oh, our situations couldn’t be more different.
 I’m living hand-to-mouth.
-I need to know how my husband is managing—if he’s found work, if we’ll have enough to eat."
+I need to know how my husband is managing, if he’s found new prospects, if we’ll have enough to eat.”

 “And Mrs. Geltman?”